Bellevue Group

 Bellevue Group AG, headquartered in Zurich, is a listed investment management corporation based in Switzerland.
-The company is active in the areas of healthcare investments, investments in small and medium-sized enterprises, as well as mixed funds, bonds, and alternative investments.
+The company is active in the areas of healthcare investments, investments in small and medium-sized enterprises, as well as multi asset and bonds.

-In 2024, the company generated revenue of CHF 70.2 million.
+In 2025, the company generated revenue of CHF 52.6 million.

 History

 1990s and 2000s

 The group was founded in 1993 by Martin Bisang, Jürg Schäppi, Hans-Jörg Graf, Daniel Schlatter, and Dieter Albrecht.
 Martin Bisang is still the largest shareholder.
 Through its subsidiary Bank am Bellevue the group became an important provider in brokerage and block deals on the Swiss market.

 Swissfirst AG, which was also founded in 1993, became part of Bellevue Group in December 2006, and later merged into Bellevue Group.